 Procurement & Tenders

 The Australian medical equipment industry sector has consistently provided good prospects for U.S. exporters.
-Australia is the 8th largest export market for U.S. manufacturers of medical technology products and the 3rd largest market in the Asia Pacific region after Japan and China.
+Australia is the 8th largest market for US exporters of medical products, and the 3rd largest market in the Asia Pacific Region after Japan and China.
 Australia is a competitive and mature market, and there is demand for a full range of innovative medical equipment.
 The Australian population generally expects a high standard of medical treatment and there is a continuing need for state-of-the-art medical products.
 U.S. companies compete with other well-established multinational suppliers in the market.

 Successful market entry strategies for Australia have three common elements: understanding the market, selecting the optimal partner, and providing ongoing support to that partner.
 It is important to gain an understanding of the Australian context for a product or service, its competitors, standards, regulations, sales channels, and applications.
 Success in the market will require appointing an Australian distributor or establishing a local subsidiary and setting up a local sales presence.
 Typically, distributors for medical products will cover the entire country and some may also have a subsidiary office in New Zealand.
 Given the size of the Australian continent - same size as continental U.S. - and the distance from other countries, local support and service is important.
 Most of the criteria American firms use to select distributors are applicable to Australia, with expectations adjusted to the scale of the market given the population of 24 million.
 Performing due diligence on potential local partners is just as important as in the United States.

-The Medical Technology Association of Australia reports that the industry had a turnover of approximately US$8.9 billion in 2012-2013 (including IVDs and dental equipment).
-The Australian market for medical technology represents a little less than 2% of the global market.
-Australia’s spending on healthcare is approximately 9.6% of GDP, similar to the United Kingdom but less than the United States (17%).
-U.S. medical technology is traditionally well received in Australia due to its perceived high quality.
-The market is sophisticated, mature, and quick to adopt new healthcare technologies.
-Importers seek to obtain cost-effective and innovative products that will improve patient outcomes and reduce healthcare costs.
+The Medical Technology Association of Australia reports that in 2017, the medical devices industry had a market valuation of approximately US$4.6 billion.
+The Australian market for medical technology represents a little less than two percent of the global market.
+Australia’s spending on healthcare is approximately 10% of GDP, similar to the United Kingdom but less than the United States (17%).

 Information for federal government and state government tenders for the three largest states in Australia is available at: